50 Summer Bucket List Ideas For Families

 My family enjoys doing certain things every year, but only recently have I considered the idea of a "summer bucket list."
 This involves sitting down together and writing up a list of all the things you hope to do before school kicks back in.
 Between the nice weather and the extended sunshine, it only makes sense.

 The key is to refer to your list all summer.
 Perhaps use a dry erase board and circle items as you do them, or write the tasks on slips of paper that you randomly pull out of an envelope every few days.
 You may enjoy tracking them with pictures and posting them on social media, too.

 So what would be on your list?

-Here are 50 summer bucket list ideas for families, listed from cheap to expensive:
+Here are 50 summer bucket list ideas for families, listed from cheap to expensive (Please take into account the local COVID-19 quarantine regulations and your level of comfort.
+You can adjust as needed.):

 - Go for a family bike ride down a local trail